RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugIntro.rst

    print(final_time_int)

 Aha!
 Now we have an error message that might be useful.
 The name error tells us that  ``wait_time_int`` is not defined.
 It also tells us that the error is on line 5.
-Thats **really** useful information.
+That's **really** useful information.
 Now look at line five and you will see that ``wait_time_int`` is used on both the left and the right hand side of the assignment statement.

 .. mchoicemf:: db_qex32
    :answer_a: You cannot use a variable on both the left and right hand sides of an assignment statement.